 Adrenal surgery has been revolutionalized recently with the advent of operative laparoscopy. a laparoscope is like a telescope and through this "minimally invasive" approach an adrenal gland can be removed, thereby minimizing the amount of post-operative pain and the overall recovery period.
 In some patients with very large tumors of the adrenal gland (>8 cm) or other confounding problems, the laparoscopic approach is not recommended and the standard, larger incision is preferred.
 However, in most patients requiring an adrenalectomy, the laparoscopic approach is appropriate.

-Laparoscopic adrenalectomy is now being performed on a routine basis at our centre by Mr Crosthwaite.
+Laparoscopic adrenalectomy is now being performed on a routine basis at our centre by Assoc.
+Prof. Crosthwaite.
 The benefits of the minimally invasive approach are quite clear in regard to post-operative pain and length of hospitalization.
 Most patients require only a single night hospital stay after the surgery.
 Patients report a requirement for pain medications that lasts an average of 5-7 days with a “return to normal activities” by 10-15 days.
 These results represent a significant improvement compared to the standard open adrenalectomy that has been done in the past.

 Adrenal Gland Disorders